 Your accounting and finance professionals are at the heart of your organization’s innovation, and crucial to driving strategy and future business growth.
 But according to a recent BlackLine survey conducted by Censuswide, many mid-sized and large company decision-makers are not fully leveraging this talent.

 Manual processes and tedious tasks take up too much time and result in this invaluable skillset being widely underutilized.
-To unlock this value, companies need to automate the tedious and manual accounting work that consumes so much of accountants’ time and effort.
+To unlock the value of your people, begin by automating the manual accounting work that consumes so much of accountants’ time and effort.

 When manual processes are automated, accounting and finance teams spend fewer hours on transactional activities.
 The focus shifts to analyzing the data and reports, and addressing only the exceptions.